rajprateek25/digital-design-and-fabrication/lab-7-onshape/README.md

     * _Middle point constraint_ to align the vertical construction line to the middle of the foundation line.
     * _Vertical constraint_ for both the lines represeting the walls.
     * _Equal constraint_ for the lines representign slop[ping roof
-    * _Dimension constraint_ for the vertical and horizontal lines to lock their length.
-    * _Equal constraint_ to make all the circles and construction line segments identical in measurement.
-    * _Dimension constraint_ to lock the distance of circles from the founation line, the radius of the circles and the distance between the circles.
-    * _Equal constraint_ to make all the circles and construction line segments identical in measurement.
-    * _Dimension constraint_ to lock the distance of circles from the founation line, the radius of the circles and the distance between the circles.
-    * _Dimension constraint_ to lock the diameter of circles.
     * _Concentric constraint_
     * _Symmetric constraint_ to make the rectange aling symmetrically along the vertical construction line.
     * _Coincident constraint_ to make the circle and rectangle coincide at the center of the circle.
     * _Dimension constraint_ to lock the diameter of circle, dimensions of the rectange,a distance of the rectangle from the sloping roof.
     * _Tangent constraint_ to create lines for the base originating from the circle.
-    * _Vertical constraint_ to make the lines vertical.
     * _Coincident constraint_ to end the lines at the same level as the rectangular slot so the length of base and front remains the same.

 ---